Ukraine police prevent second cyber attack: minister

-KIEV Ukrainian cyber police have blocked the second cyber attack against Ukraine, Ukrainian Interior Minister Arsen Avakov said on Wednesday.
+KIEV (Reuters) - Ukrainian cyber police have blocked the second cyber attack against Ukraine, Ukrainian Interior Minister Arsen Avakov said on Wednesday.

 Experts are still trying to establish who was behind an attack by a malware virus that crippled computer systems at major companies around the world.